NaluCFD/Nalu/docs/source/theory/advectionStabilization.rst

 (as will be shown, even with limiter functions).
-The hybrid upwind factor allows one to modify the functional blending function; values of unity result in the normal blending function response in Figure :num:`pec-blend`; values of zero yield a pure central operator, i.e., blending function of zero; values :math:`>>` unity result in a blending function value of unity, i.e., pure upwind.
+The hybrid upwind factor allows one to modify the functional blending function; values of unity result in the normal blending function response in Figure :numref:`pec-blend`; values of zero yield a pure central operator, i.e., blending function of zero; values :math:`>>` unity result in a blending function value of unity, i.e., pure upwind.
 The constant :math:`A` is implemented with a value of 5.
 The value of this constant can not be